 Who boarding suits, and who it doesn't

-This is the part most published guides do badly, because schools that publish them have an obvious interest in saying boarding suits everyone.
+This is the part most guides skip, because schools that publish guides have an obvious interest in saying boarding suits everyone.
 It doesn't.

 Here is what tends to be true after twenty years of watching it happen, and after the same conversation with thousands of parents.